-- 1. Factored resistances apply to a single fastener, conforming to the connection geometry and the loading configuration described for that design value. - Factored resistance listed are only valid for Limit State Design in Canada and for listed ASSY screws. - All connection design must meet all relevant requirements of the General Notes to the Designer section, page 16. - Connector placement must respect the minimum spacing, edge, & end distance requirements for ASSY screws, as specified in the Detailing Section of this guide, pages 92 to 104. - 5.
-Factored resistances require the fasteners to be installed at a 45° angle intersecting the shear plane at the interface of EWP and CLT.
+- Factored resistances apply to a single fastener, conforming to the connection geometry and the loading configuration described for that design value. - Factored resistance listed are only valid for Limit State Design in Canada and for listed ASSY screws. - All connection design must meet all relevant requirements of the General Notes to the Designer section, page 16. - Connector placement must respect the minimum spacing, edge, & end distance requirements for ASSY screws, as specified in the Detailing Section of this guide, pages 92 to 104. - 5.
+Factored resistances require the fasteners to be installed at a 45° angle intersecting the

-- The side member, assumed as Engineered Wood Products (EWP), must have a relative density equivalent to 0.50 as per their respective CCMC Evaluation Report for the loading condition. - 8.
-Factored Lateral Resistance only apply to parallel (gravity shear) loading. - 9.
-Due to stiffness differences, shear screws may not be assumed to take any load.
-They are only there to facilitate installation and insure a tight fit panel joint. - 10. $N'{s\perp}$ Main member loaded along the major CLT span direction; side member loaded perpendicular-to-grain.
+- shear plane at the interface of EWP and CLT. - 6.
+The angle between force and fastener axis is 45°. - The side member, assumed as Engineered Wood Products (EWP), must have a relative density equivalent to 0.50 as per their respective CCMC Evaluation Report for the loading condition - 8.
+Factored Lateral Resistance only apply to parallel (gravity shear) loading. - Due to stiffness differences, shear screws may not be assumed to take any load.
+They are only there to facilitate installation and insure a tight fit panel joint. - N'{s⊥} Main member loaded along the major CLT span direction; side member loaded perpendicular-to-grain.